Protecting your Decking in the Slippery Winter Months

 Depending on the type of decking boards laid, it’s best to get out there ASAP and start fixing the problem.
 If the surface has become overwhelmed by the elements, it’s time to bring your deck back to life with a quality wood restoring cleaner, such as the extremely popular wood restoration product, Owatrol Net-trol.

 A good-quality deck coating will have had slip tests done during the manufacture stage.
 These tests are universal and are done under laboratory conditions using a pendulum testing machine.
-The machine uses a rubber shoe which is attached to an arm that swings.
+The machine uses a rubber shoe which is on an arm that swings.
 It records the amount of distance the shoe moves across the surface in various wet and dry conditions.
 The shorter the distance, the higher the value of slip resistance.

 - Low Slip Potential: +36